 A solicitor who “sacrificed” her career so she could care for her children has won a claim for “relationship-generated disadvantage” in a landmark legal battle.

-According to reports, the woman, who sacrificed “possible partnership at a magic circle law firm”, has been awarded £400,000 in compensation on top of her divorce settlement.
+According to reports, the woman, who sacrificed a “possible partnership at a magic circle law firm”, has been awarded £400,000 in compensation on top of her divorce settlement.

 The Cambridge-taught solicitor was fighting over £10 million in family assets with her husband of 10 years – a successful equity partner at the same international law firm she was destined to lead.

-Handing down the ruling in the “truly exceptional case”, the Judge said there had been “relationship-generated disadvantage” as the woman had taken primary responsibility for the children.
+Handing down the ruling in the “truly exceptional case”, the Judge said there had been a “relationship-generated disadvantage” as the woman had taken primary responsibility for the children.

 “The husband’s career took precedence.
 I accept that it is unusual to find significant relationship-generated disadvantage that may lead to a claim for compensation but I am clear that this is one such case,” said Mr Justice Moor.

 “I have come to the conclusion that an appropriate sum to award for relationship-generated disadvantage, over and above her half share of the assets, is the sum of £400,000.”

 However, the judge clarified that, in most other cases, “the assets will be such that any loss is already covered by the applicant’s sharing claim.
 In other cases, the assets/income will be insufficient to justify such a claim in the first place.”